mckimb/Isca_Intro/Held_Suarez.md

 ### Veritical Temperature Profile of the Atmosphere

-The atmosphere is made of an ideal dry gas so we should expect a standard adiabatic lapse rate. **It would be cool to confirm the lapse rate measured in ISCA agrees with the lapse rate derived from theory**
+The atmosphere is made of an ideal dry gas so we should expect a standard adiabatic lapse rate. **It would be cool to confirm the lapse rate measured in ISCA agrees with the lapse rate derived from theory**  --> Actually the lapse rate is prescribed in the model.
+It's not an emergency property of the system.

 One question I have is: **Is pressure a monotonic function always?** Because I could imagine on a planet with strong winds there no longer is a 1 to 1 correspondence with height.